dymmond/lilya/docs/en/docs/routing.md

 * **exception handlers** - A dictionary of [exception types](./exceptions.md) (or custom exceptions) and the handler functions on an application top level.
 Exception handler callables should be of the form of `handler(request, exc) -> response` and may be be either standard functions, or async functions.
+* **dependencies** - A dictionary-like of dependencies resolved at include level and inherited by child routes.
+* **before_request** - A list of callables executed before requests entering this include.
+* **after_request** - A list of callables executed after requests leaving this include.
 * **include_in_schema** - If route should be added to the OpenAPI Schema
 * **deprecated** - Boolean if this `Include` should be marked as deprecated.
+* **redirect_slashes** - Controls trailing slash redirect behavior for namespace/routes based includes.

 === "Importing using namespace"